aweeri/Strongold-Triangulator-2/README.md

 ### How to use

-1. Run main.py
+1. Download and run `main.py` from the relases tab, (Make sure you got Python installed!)

-2. Throw an ender eye, look directly at it, press F3 + C and paste it into the triangulator.
+2. Throw an ender eye, look directly at it, press `F3 + C`, paste it into the Triangulator and press Enter.
 3. Move to the side (the farther the better the accuracy, try 4 or more chunks) and do it again.
 4. Congrats!
 You have pinpointed your stronghold with great accuracy!
 Go get that dragon [REDACTED]